Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/DynPushPullHook2D-o0.md

 ![random action GIF](assets/random_action_gifs/DynPushPullHook2D-o0.gif)

 ### Environment Group Description
-A 2D physics-based tool-use environment where a robot must use a Hook to push/pull a target block onto a middle wall (goal surface).
+A 2D physics-based tool-use environment where a robot must use a hook to push/pull a target block onto a middle wall (goal surface).
 The target block is positioned in the upper region of the world, while the middle wall is located at the center.
-The robot must manipulate the Hook to navigate the target block downward through obstacles.
+The robot must manipulate the hook to navigate the target block downward through obstacles.
 The robot has a movable circular base and an extendable arm with gripper fingers.
-The Hook is a kinematic object that can be grasped and used as a tool to indirectly manipulate the target block.
-All dynamic objects follow realistic PyMunk physics including gravity, friction, and collisions. **Observation Space**: The observation is a fixed-size vector containing the state of all objects: - **Robot**: position (x,y), orientation (θ), velocities (vx,vy,ω), arm extension, gripper gap - **Hook**: position, orientation, dimensions (kinematic tool object, can be grasped) - **Target Block**: position, orientation, velocities, dimensions (dynamic physics object) - **Middle Wall**: position, orientation, dimensions (kinematic goal surface at world center) Each object includes physics properties like mass, moment of inertia (for dynamic objects), and color information for rendering.
+The hook is a kinematic object that can be grasped and used as a tool to indirectly manipulate the target block.
+All dynamic objects follow realistic PyMunk physics including gravity, friction, and collisions.

 ### Variant Description
-This variant has a specific configuration.
-See the observation space below for details.
+There are no obstacles.

 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/DynPushPullHook2D-o0.gif)